lorensen/VTKExamples/src/VTKBook/Chapter6.md

 Glyphs such as hedgehogs are useful for visualizing vector data.
 These techniques are limited by the number of glyphs that can be displayed at one time.
 Particle traces or streamlines are another important algorithm for vector field visualization.
 Collections of particle traces can convey something of the structure of a vector field.

-Real, symmetric tensors33´ can be characterized by their eigenvalues and eigenvectors.
+Real, symmetric tensors $3 \times 3$ can be characterized by their eigenvalues and eigenvectors.

 Tensors can be visualized using tensor ellipsoids or oriented axes.